darktjm/ebaz/README.md

-Unfotunately, even though `nextpnr-xilinx` is much faster and produces better reports, it has more missing primitives and can't even compile my simple HDMI test (maybe because I built it incorrectly, but it's hard for me to tell either way).
+Unfotunately, even though `nextpnr-xilinx` is much faster and produces better reports, it has more missing primitives and can't even compile my simple HDMI test (maybe because I built it incorrectly, but it's hard for me to tell either way, especially given the wonderful documentation).
 I do not see f4pga going anywhere I want to follow, so if I do put effort into making a free tool work better, it will be `nextpnr-xilinx`.
 Significantly less than 60k/3GB files, and at least far less Python (seems impossible to get away from it entirely without rewriting everything from scratch).

 Given my frustration with how f4pga is structured and the lack of support for important things (no devices other than what the free